 Antpool is a medium-sized crypto mining pool operated by Bitmain Technologies.
 Despite its rather clunky UX, Antpool is a reliable and profitable platform to join.
 One advantage Antpool has is that you can choose between PPLNS (0% fee) and PPS+ (4% fee from the block reward and 2% from mining fees).
 Payments are made daily when the amount exceeds 0.001 BTC.
 This is low compared to others, meaning you’re more likely to get consistent payouts.

 15.8% market share

-Also owned by Bitmain technologies, BTC.com opened their pool in 2016.
+Also owned by Bitmain Technologies, BTC.com opened its mining pool in 2016.
 They have since established themselves as one of the largest pools around.

 With only 1.0% in transaction fees, BTC.com has one of the lowest.
-However, as is obvious with its name, Bitcoin (and Bitcoin Cash) are the only supported crypto for mining.
-BTC.com provides pretty clear information on which the user is mining the most tokens, power consumption, hash rates, electricity price and returns.
+However, as is obvious from its name, Bitcoin (and Bitcoin Cash) is the only supported crypto for mining.
+BTC.com provides pretty clear information on which user is mining the most tokens, power consumption, hash rates, electricity price, and returns.
 It also has a cool function on their site which shows you the stats and from other mining pools, as linked earlier.